tobek/laminae/d-translation-log.md

 ## The 221st Year L.C.

+#### The Third of the Twelth

+The introduction and outline of REF[the Macula](LEC) have been translated.
+A note on one of these pages marked a quotation as intended to preface the chapter on REF[the Bloom](CEC).

 #### The Twenty-Sixth of the Eleventh

-A stray note describing "REF[verges](verges)" has been found, translated, and inserted into the Cosmography chapter.
+A stray note describing "REF[verges]" has been found, translated, and inserted into the Cosmography chapter.

 #### The Eighth of the Eleventh